 - Good control of diabetes is essential to prevent progression of the neuropathy.

 The affected joint is initially immobilised in a cast.
 It may still permit ambulation but this should be limited for best results.
 If there is ulceration, the cast must be changed weekly for ulcer evaluation and debridement.
 Plain X-rays every month help evaluate progress.
-The cast is usually on for 3 to 6 months.
+The cast is usually on for three to six months.

 - After removing the cast, protection of the joint for the rest of the patient's life is essential.
 This requires patient education and foot care by a podiatrist.
 Various types of braces may protect the foot.